Fellowships

 Candidates for the Luce Scholarship must:

-Candidates who have spent a significant amount of time (an accumulated total of 24 weeks since beginning college) in one of the countries where Luce Scholars are placed are now eligible to apply to be placed in a country where they do not have significant experience.
+• not have spent a significant amount of time (18 weeks or more since beginning college) in more than one of the countries in Northeast, Southeast, and South Asia where Luce Scholars are placed.
+Candidates who have spent 18 weeks or more (since beginning college) in only one of the countries where Luce Scholars are placed are eligible to apply, but will not be placed in the country where they have spent significant time.

 How do you work with the NFP?

-As of 2022, no institutional endorsement is required for applicants to complete the Luce Scholars application and for this reason there is also no internal campus deadline at JHU.
+As of 2022, no institutional endorsement is required for applicants to complete the Luce Scholars application and for this reason there is also no internal campus deadline at JHU, only a deadline for submitting drafts for applicants who wish to receive feedback from NFP.
 Applicants simply submit their complete application to the online portal by the official deadline.
 You can find the website below in the “Have a closer look” section.
 The NFP can provide feedback on your application materials (if submitted to NFP by the deadline noted above) and works with Luce finalists to help prepare them for interviews.
+We also host a Canvas course for applicants with resources, including sample essays.
+To request access, please email us at nfp@jhu.edu.

 Are you competitive?